brickgao/cos-python-sdk/README.md

 ### Wallet

-Wallet provides the way to specific the entry of API and chain ID, and you could get accounts from the wallet.
+The wallet provides a way to specific the entry of API and chain ID, and you could get accounts from the wallet.

 To set up a wallet and get a account from it: